Zorin-Mykhailo/Hillel2024__English/Hillel2024__English/Classes/11/readme.md

 ```
 2. layout
 ```
-The way in which the parts of something are arranged or organized, such as the design of a document.
+The way in which the parts of something are arranged or organized, such as the design of a document or web page.
 ```
 3. to assist
 ```